kwonangela7/pokemonportal/ANSWERS.md

 # Q0: Why are these two errors being thrown?
+- The first error is being thrown because our data base hadn't been migrated to work with our new project.
+- The second error is being thrown because we don't have a Pokemon model yet.

 # Q1: How are the random Pokemon appearing?
 What is the common factor between all the possible Pokemon that appear? *